nicktfranklin/nicktfranklin.github.io/_pages/about.md

 Most recently, I was at a startup (Hyperscience) doing deep learning research in computer vision and natural language processing.
 Before that, I was a Postdoc in [Sam Gershman's lab at Harvard](https://gershmanlab.com).
 I did my PhD work with [Michael Frank at Brown University](https://www.lnccbrown.com).

 I'm based in Brooklyn and I enjoy surfing, reading and hanging out with my family.
-In that picture of me playing chess, I am loosing badly.
+In that picture of me playing chess, I am losing badly.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.